epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/vvex/README.md

 # VVEx EPN-TAP v2 service

-Configuration files for Virtis Venus-Express v2 service, can be used as templates and adapted.
+Configuration files for Virtis Venus-Express v2 service, can be used as templates and adapted (reduced version with footprint implmented)

 dbvex2.pro